anb94/gwas_pancan/scripts/WHI/plink/README.md

 # Analysing WHI Data with PLINK

-##  Preparing WHI Data for Analysis PLINK
+## Part 1: Preparing WHI Data for PLINK

 ### Step 1: Combine Consent Groups

 The initial step requires the merging of the .dose files for consent groups 1 and 2 for chromosomes 1 to 22.
 Merging of the .info files is unnecessary due to the fact that they already contain information for both consent groups.

 File: combineconsentgroups.sh